Lucid

 We pray to the sky.

 But what is in the sky?
-A satellite and a celestial body.

 You are looking at the light itself.